MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

 - Your raw and extract path can be in any folder you wish without worry of file-name conflicts.
 - All future pipeline steps will automatically exclude these files as they will not have the characters `_plane_` in the filename.

 .. note::

    Don't put the characters `_plane_` together in your raw/extracted filenames!

-Our data are now saved as a single hdf5 file separated by file and by plane.
-This storage format makes it easy to motion correct each time-series individually.
-We will be processing small patches of the total image, roughly 20um in parallel, so attempting to process multiple time-series will drastically slow down NormCorre.
+`diagnostic_flag` is the next parameter, setting this to 1, '1', or true will display the detected files that would be processed, and stop.
+This is helpful for controlling which files are processed.

-Setting `fix_scan_phase=true` attempts to maximize the phase-correlation between each line (row) of each strip, as shown below.
+`fix_scan_phasee` is a very important parameter: it attempts to maximize the phase-correlation between each line (row) of each strip, as shown below.

 .. image:: ../_static/_images/corr_nocorr_phase_example.png
    :width: 1080

 This example shows that shifting every *other* row of pixels +2 (to the right) in our 2D reconstructed image will maximize the correlation between adjacent rows.

-For each *session*, we will get a single `h5` output file organized by file, then by plane:
+Our data are now saved as a single h5 file separated by file and by plane.
+This storage format makes it easy to motion correct each 3D planar time-series individually.
+We will be processing small patches of the total image, roughly 20um in parallel, so attempting to process multiple time-series will drastically slow down NormCorre.
+After successfully running :func:`convertScanImageTiffToVolume`, there will be a single `.h5` file containing extracted data.

+You can use :code:`h5info(h5path)` in the MATLAB command window to reveal some helpful information about our data:

 .. code-block:: MATLAB